wml20/hai/README.md

 </div>

 ## Getting the dataset
->  **NOTICE:** All data files are compressed by the standard GNU zip (gzip) due to a strict maximum size limit of 100 MB for individual files in a repository.
+>  **NOTICE:** All data files are compressed using standard GNU zip (gzip) owing to the strict size limit of 100 MB for individual files in a repository.

 Type ```git clone```, and the paste the below URL.
 ```